Endangered Fish

-Having found no single listing of all endangered, threatened or otherwise listed species of fish in the US, my friend Google and I spent a few hours searching each state’s listings.
-I only included fish big enough to catch on conventional gear (i.e., not “micros”), but I intend to amend that if and when I get time.
+Having found no single listing of all endangered, threatened or otherwise listed species of fish in the US, I searched each state’s listings and compiled the results here.

-All I really wanted were redhorse and other suckers, but since I didn’t find a list like this anywhere I did a quick scan of all 50 states’ endangered and threatened fish species.
+All I really wanted were redhorse and other suckers, but since I couldn’t find a comprehensive list anywhere, I decided to look for all 50 states’ endangered and threatened fish species.

-I left out most minnows and micros except for some chubs that I knew (or thought I remembered knowing) get large enough to fish for in a non-micro way.
-I’m sure I left out a lot (especially chubs).
-Feel free to suggest additions/subtractions/changes.
+I originally left out most minnows and micros except for some chubs that I knew (or thought I remembered knowing) get large enough to fish for with standard tackle.
+I know I left out many.
+As of 9/2013 I am going back to states’ lists and adding ALL listed fish species to this page.
+It will be a slow process.
+(It is now the end of 9/2014, and I haven’t made much progress.)

-If anyone has millions of dollars in grant money, I’d be happy to travel the country and try to catch all of these species and take photos for a glossy coffee table book.
-(I won’t need millions–just a hefty chunk of it.)
+If anyone has millions of dollars in grant money, I’d be happy to travel the country and try to find, catch (where legal) and photograph all of these species for a glossy coffee table book.
+(I won’t need all your millions–just a hefty chunk of it.)

 Not all states make it easy to find this info, and not all states make the info they provide easy to understand.
 Only a few states provide information on extirpated and extinct species.
-I would like to expand on that some day.
+I hope to expand that eventually.

 In the list that follows